Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

 \subsection{Primary Failure--View Change}

+In Figure~\ref{sfig:tput-vc}, we study the impact of of a benign primary failure on \PoE{} and \pbft{}.
+To recover from a primary failure, backup replicas run the view-change protocol.
+We skip illustrating view-change plots for \ZZ{} and \SBFT{} as they already face severe reduction in throughput for a single backup failure.
+Further, \ZZ{} has an {\em unsafe} view-change algorithm and \SBFT's view-change algorithm is no less expensive than \pbft{}.
+For \hotstuff{}, we do not show results as it changes primary at the end of every consensus.
+Although single primary protocols face a momentary loss in throughput during view-change, these protocols easily cover this gap through their ability to process messages out-of-order.

-We now measure the throughputs attained by \PoE{} and \pbft{} in case of a benign primary failure.
-For our experiments, we let the primary replica to complete consensus for around a million transactions or $10s$ and then fail.
+For our experiments, we let the primary replica complete consensus for $\SI{10}{\second}$ (or around a million transactions) and then fail.
 This causes clients to timeout while waiting for responses for their pending transactions.
 Hence, these clients forward their requests to backup replicas.

 When a backup replica receives a client request, it forwards that request to the primary and waits on a timer.
-Once a replicas timeouts, it detects a primary failure and broadcasts a $\MName{vc-request}$ message to all the other replicas---initiate view-change protocol (a).
+Once a replicas timeouts, it detects a primary failure and broadcasts a $\MName{vc-request}$ message to all other replicas---initiate view-change protocol (a).
 Next, each replica waits for a new view message from the next primary.
 In the meantime, a replica may receive $\MName{vc-request}$ messages from other replicas (b).
 Once a replica receives $\MName{nv-propose}$ message from the new primary (c), it moves to the next view.

-In Figure~\ref{sfig:tput-vc}, we illustrate the impact of a view-change on \PoE{} and \pbft{} protocols.
-We skip illustrating view-change plots for \ZZ{} and \SBFT{} as they already face severe reduction in throughput for a single backup failures.
-Further, \ZZ{} has an {\em unsafe} view-change algorithm and \SBFT's view-change algorithm is no less expensive than \pbft{}.
-For \hotstuff{}, we do not show results as it changes primary at the end of every consensus.
-Although single primary protocols face a momentary loss in throughput during view-change, these protocols easily cover this gap through their ability to process messages out-of-order.